battlefeel1942/indesign-scripts/README.md

 # Adobe InDesign Scripts

-This repository contains a collection of useful scripts for Adobe InDesign to enhance your workflow.
-Below is a list of scripts included in this repository, along with a brief description of each.
+This repository contains a collection of useful scripts for Adobe InDesign to enhance your workflo

 ## Scripts